The College Wrestling Recruiting Timeline & the June 15 Rule | RosterWise™

 Many recruiting families — especially those researching more than one sport — carry over the wrong contact date.
 Here’s the clean contrast:

-So wrestling’s coach-contact window opens roughly two and a half months earlier than lacrosse’s.
+So wrestling’s coach-contact window opens months earlier than either lacrosse’s.
 If you’ve internalized the lacrosse timeline, adjust: in wrestling, be ready for coach contact the summer after sophomore year, not the fall of junior year.

 What coaches can and can’t do before June 15